Want to Work at Camp J?

 As a Camp Counselor, you get the privilege of being a positive influence on the lives of our campers while developing leadership skills and having fun.
 You must be a minimum of 16 years of age to apply.
 Counselors engage with campers through activities designed to stimulate the mind and bodies of our campers.
 These activities include sports, arts, music, science, nature, aquatics, and more.

-Advocates work both one on one and in groups with special needs campers; those campers diagnosed with physical, developmental and intellectual disabilities.
-Advocates work with campers to encourage group participation, involvement, friendships, appropriate social interactions and assist with gross and fine motor activities as needed.
+Advocates work both one on one and in groups with campers diagnosed with physical, developmental and intellectual disabilities.
+Advocates work with campers to encourage group participation, involvement, friendships, social interactions and assist with gross and fine motor activities as needed.

 UNIT HEAD (SUPERVISOR)

-Inclusion Coordinator responsible for the oversight of our camping program for children with special needs including physical, developmental and intellectual disabilities.
-Supervises Special Needs Counselors with one on one and group interaction with campers.
-Helps counselors throughout camp assist children in compassion and understanding.
-Works with special needs counselors to teach tools for campers to develop friendships, appropriate social interactions, and how to assist best with gross and fine motor activities.
+Inclusion Coordinator responsible for the oversight of our inclusion program.
+Supervises inclusion counselors, helping throughout camp to assist children in compassion and understanding.
+Works with inclusion team to teach tools for campers to develop friendships, appropriate social interactions, and how to assist best with gross and fine motor activities.
 General supervision and management of special needs staff and programming.